The Rank Prize Funds

 Professor Sir William Wakeham (FREng, FInst P, FIET, FIChemE, DSc, PhD, D.Ed.) - Emeritus Professor at University of Southampton; Visiting Professor at Imperial College London; expert in transport processes and thermodynamics

-The organization also maintains separate committees for Nutrition and Optoelectronics that guide prize awards and grant decisions in their respective fields.
+The organisation also maintains separate committees for Nutrition and Optoelectronics that guide prize awards and grant decisions in their respective fields.

 How to Apply

 Applications are submitted through online application forms available on the Rank Prize website.
-Different grant programs have different application requirements:
+Different grant programmes have different application requirements:

 • New Lecturer Grant: Requires position details with contract end dates, departmental support letter from head/director, research proposal, and evidence of eligibility as independent investigator